garisian/BookMeNow/README.md

 This is ideally meant for me and me alone, but once this is complete I will add a user-option so multiple people can use this app and store their own bookmarks,so they don't overlap or interfere with anyone elses.

+# Progress
+Finished the layout and extraction of Title and URL.
+Need to start sample server and make database code